fallahn/osgc/did/readme.md

 To join a game, hit join from the main menu.
 When prompted enter a name for your character, and the IP address of the game you'd like to join.
 Port 20715 will need to be open for outgoing connections.
 Click join to attempt to join the host's lobby.

 When in a lobby as either a host or a guest, make sure to check the 'Ready' button below your player avatar.
 The host cannot start the game until everyone is ready.

+###### Console Commands
+While the game is running there are a few console commands available.
+Open the console by pressing F1 and enter the following:

+    set_storm 0,1,2 - sets weather to nice, rain or storm (host only) bots_enabled 0, 1 - enable server side bots (host only)
+    spawn <item> - spawns the given item at the player’s position (host only) decoy_item
+        decoy
+        crab
+        flare_item
+        flare
+        skull_item
+        skull_shield
+    seed - shows the current map seed

+Note some of the above commands are only available to the current game host.
+For a list of available commands at run time type `help`.